ItaiAxelrad/hurricane-forecast-verification/README.md

 Hurricane economic impacts can be categorized into direct and indirect impacts.
 Direct impacts are those that are caused by the hurricane, such as damage to structures, loss of life, injury, and flooding.
 Indirect impacts are those that occur as a result of the direct impacts.
 The most significant of these indirect impacts include: altering the population distribution, job loss, reduced output from industry and commerce.
 In severe cases, the direct and indirect impacts of a hurricane can be represented as a monetary figure.

 To assess the damage caused by a hurricane event, a dollar estimate is produced encompassing the cost due to economic losses and recovery effort.
 Losses from a hurricane event range from loss of human life, gross state product (GSP); damage to homes, businesses, and infrastructure.
-In the United States, the cost of a hurricane is reported by the National Hurricane Center as a single rough figure called the “US damage estimate.”
+In the United States, the cost of a hurricane is reported by the National Hurricane Center (NHC) as a single rough figure called the “US damage estimate.”
 It compiles insurance claims from the American Insurance Services Group (AISG) and the National Flood Insurance Program (NFIP), and then projects the uninsured damages as equal to the AISG estimate (i.e. US damage estimate = AISG✕2 + NFIP) (NOAA, 2007).

 Much of the industry within the Gulf Coast region are vulnerable to the direct impacts of hurricane events, which has indirect impacts on the surrounding regions.
 Industries such as fuel export, commercial fishing, and shipping all require coastal facilities to operate.
 Hurricanes with sufficient damage potential can disable or induce forced-shutdowns of these coastal facilities for the duration for the storm and recovery effort.
 Hurricanes can have substantial and long-lasting effects on the Louisiana fishing and shipping industry.
 The Gulf Coast region provides 29% of U.S. offshore oil production, and a multi billion-dollar fishing industry.